vallabh-13/MakeUC2025-Security-Scanner/README.md

 # Security Scanner

+Problem      : Web security analysis is often manual, time-consuming, and requires specialized tools, as well as leaving many websites vulnerable to easily preventable attacks.
-A web application designed to scan websites for security vulnerabilities, detect software, and generate reports.
+Our Solution : A web application designed to scan websites for security vulnerabilities, detect software, and generate reports which solves this critical gap by providing an essential, all-in-one web application.

 ## Table of Contents